 This course presents intermediate and advanced microcomputer applications skills chosen on the basis of demand in local markets.
-A major part of the course involves "hands-on" laboratory use of software for managing graphic, numerical or text-based data in "what if" business simulations, with emphasis placed on Core and Expert Level MOUS certification skills in spreadsheet, word-processing and personal information management software.
-Computer-based software assessment software is used extensively as both a learning and skills measurement tool.
-Learned skills are applied in hands-on guided and self-directed lab assignments.
+A major part of the course involves "hands-on" laboratory use of software for managing graphic, numerical or text-based data in "what if" business simulations, with emphasis placed on Core and Expert Level Microsoft Office Specialist certification skills in spreadsheet, word-processing and personal information management software.
+Computer-based assessment software is used as both a learning and skills measurement tool.
+Learned skills are applied in hands-on lab assignments.
 Prerequisite: FIT1030 or instructor permission.
-(PT) Quarter Credit Hours 4.5
+(PT)